photoprism/photoprism-docs/docs/getting-started/nas/zimaos.md

 To add new pictures to your index, open the *Library* tab and click "Start".

+Files that you add with the *Files* app or over the network are not indexed automatically.
+To have your index updated regularly, you can [set an indexing schedule](../../user-guide/library/originals.md#scheduled-and-automatic-indexing) by adding `PHOTOPRISM_INDEX_SCHEDULE` to the [environment variables](#configuration) of the app, for example `@every 3h` to index every three hours.

 Our [First Steps 👣](../../user-guide/first-steps.md) tutorial guides you through the user interface and settings to ensure your library is indexed according to your individual preferences.

 ## Configuration ##